tukkimiesjonni/Security-Project/docs/implementation_report/implementation_report.md

 ## 5. Use of Large Language Models

 Throughout the project, I used various large language models such as GPT-4o Mini and Microsoft Copilot Chat (powered by GPT-4o) to rewrite documentation in a clearer form, as English is not my first language.
 This significantly sped up the writing of weekly reports.
+LLMs were also used in generating docstrings for functions.

 ## 6. Sources